AstroWell/Knes/GameData/Knes/Readme.txt

-	Interkosmos - Science Parts for KSP
+	Knes

-	Interkosmos is a mod for Kerbal Space Program, it includes various Science parts.
+	Knes is a mod for Kerbal Space Program.

 	Mod Made by Stéphane Colombain @Well